 Normal kids might get anxious after seeing a scary movie or being in a thunderstorm, but they get over it quickly and resume normal activities.
 Anxious children (and adults, for that matter) feel very unsafe in the world – even when in a safe environment.
 They’re often socially withdrawn, scared of new experiences and perceive negative situations as catastrophic.
 Comforting doesn’t work because anxiety is a problem in their brain.

 Younger children suffering from anxiety frequently have stomachaches and sleep problems.
 They struggle in school.
 Older children may also do poorly in school and be more likely to have serious behavioral and sleep issues.

 Misdiagnosis and powerful drugs

-Many children with an anxiety disorder are misdiagnosed with ADHD and given medications that are not appropriate.
-Others are properly diagnosed and given drugs like anti-depressants or more serious drugs that don’t address the root of the problem: inability to turn off the fear or anxiety circuits in their head.
+Many children with anxiety disorders are misdiagnosed with ADHD and given medications that aren’t appropriate.
+Others are properly diagnosed and given drugs like anti-depressants or even more serious drugs that don’t address the root of the problem: inability to turn off the fear or anxiety circuits in their head.